 In connection with certain device payment plan agreements, we may offer a promotion to allow our customers to upgrade to a new device after paying down a certain specified portion of the required device payment plan agreement amount as well as trading in their device in good working order.
 When a customer enters into a device payment plan agreement with the right to upgrade to a new device, we account for this trade-in right as a guarantee obligation.
 We recognize a liability measured at fair value for the customer's right to trade in the device which is determined by considering several factors, including the weighted-average selling prices obtained in recent resales of similar devices eligible for trade-in.
-At December 31, 2022 and December 31, 2021, the amount of the guarantee liability was \$54 million and \$77 million, respectively.
+At December 31, 2023 and December 31, 2022, the amount of the guarantee liability was insignificant and \$54 million, respectively.

 We may offer certain promotions that allow a customer to trade in their owned device in connection with the purchase of a new device.
 Under these types of promotions, the customer receives a credit for the value of the trade-in device.
-At December 31, 2021, the amount of trade-in liability was \$562 million and \$366 million, respectively.
+At December 31, 2023 and December 31, 2022, the amount of trade-in liability was \$566 million and \$562 million, respectively.